 - Because you’ll have a chance to interact and network with leaders of industry, government and academia

 Okay, I’m sold.
 What are the conditions?

-- Period: September 2019 - May 2020 with flexible start and end dates.
-As we get students from various institutions worldwide with their own semester/quarter schedule, start and end dates can be adjusted to meet your schedule.
-However, we only accept interns who can commit to at least 8 or more weeks with preference given to applications for an annual commitment.
+- Internship Duration: Our research interns come from a wide variety of institutions worldwide with their own semester/quarter schedule.
+Consequently, start and end dates can be adjusted to meet your schedule.
+However, we only accept interns who can commit to at least 24 or more weeks with preference given to applications for an annual commitment.

 - Preference will be given to students who are interested in extending the internship into the following year.
 Extension is not a requirement, however.
 At the end of the initial term, we'll discuss the possibility of extending the internship.
 The decision will depend on your progress, your fit with the research team, and your level of interest and commitment, among other things.

 - Working hours are flexible but you should plan to spend 5-10 hours per week.